taiwangoldcard/website/content/goldcard-holders-faq/life-in-taiwan.md

  It costs 100NT and takes only a few minutes to produce.
 You can also [apply for one online](https://ncp.immigration.gov.tw/niaweb/entryExitForeignQuery) if you have a digital citizen certificate.

-## Can I start a company / employ myself?
-Yes.
-With a Gold Card you are able to setup a Taiwanese limited liability company as a sole foreign investor without any minimum capital requirement, and you can employ yourself since you already have a work permit through the Gold Card.
-You are also able to setup and employ yourself through a representative office if you just intend to represent a foreign company.